MiSTer-devel/PSX_MiSTer/README.md

 Work in progress, don't report any bugs!

-- Amidogs CPU test fully passed
-- Amidogs GTE math test fully passed
-- most rendering functions working
-- MDEC logic finished

-- some games working with savestate loading
+- only very few games working
-- BIOS startup working
+- first part of BIOS startup working
-- booting of simple test CDs working(no games!)

 --